Golf: Ryder Cup Pairings - UrduPoint

 Golf: Ryder Cup Pairings

-Kohler, United States, Sept 24 (UrduPoint / Pakistan Point News - 24th Sep, 2021 ) :Pairings for Friday's afternoon four-balls matches at the 43rd Ryder Cup at Whistling Straits in Kohler, Wisconsin: 12:10 pm (1710 GMT): Dustin Johnson/Xander Schauffele (USA) v Paul Casey/Bernd Wiesberger (EUR) 12:26: Bryson DeChambeau/Scottie Scheffler (USA) v Jon Rahm/Tyrrell Hatton (EUR)12:42: Tony Finau/Harris English (USA) v Rory McIlroy/Shane Lowry (IRL)12:58: Justin Thomas/Patrick Cantlay v Tommy Fleetwood/Viktor Hovland (EUR)
+Kohler, United States, Sept 25 (UrduPoint / Pakistan Point News - 25th Sep, 2021 ) :Pairings for Saturday morning's foursomes matches at the 43rd Ryder Cup at Whistling Straits in Kohler, Wisconsin: 7:05 am (1205 GMT): Brooks Koepka/Daniel Berger (USA) v Sergio Garcia/Jon Rahm (EUR) 7:21: Dustin Johnson/Collin Morikawa (USA) v Paul Casey/Tyrrell Hatton (EUR)7:37: Jordan Spieth/Justin Thomas (USA) v Viktor Hovland/Bernd Wiesberger (EUR)7:53: Patrick Cantlay/Xander Schauffele (USA) v Lee Westwood/Matthew Fitzparick (EUR)